Employment Opportunities

 Prairieland Transit System Central Dispatch Staff

-Southwestern Minnesota Opportunity Council (SMOC), a non-profit organization, is seeking a part time Central Dispatch Operator at the SMOC office located in Worthington, MN for the Prairieland Transit System.
-Scheduled hours are Monday-Friday, 11:30-4:30 p.m.
-(Potential for additional hours).
+Southwestern Minnesota Opportunity Council (SMOC), a non-profit organization, is seeking a substitute dispatch staff at the SMOC office located in Worthington, MN for the Prairieland Transit System.

-This position receives and schedules requests for public transportation in Nobles County (Worthington City Bus, Worthington Dial-A-Ride, Nobles County Heartland Express Routes) working closely with the general public and the Prairieland Transit System bus drivers.
+This position fills in intermittently during other dispatch staff vacancies (ie, vacations).
+Receives and schedules requests for public transportation in Nobles County (Worthington City Bus, Worthington Dial-A-Ride, Nobles County Heartland Express Routes) working closely with the general public and the Prairieland Transit System bus drivers.
 Daily record keeping and data entry into computerized databases are required.
 Central dispatch staff assist in the implementation of MNDOT policies and procedures.

 Minimum requirements include a high school diploma and one year of office experience.
 Bilingual skills beneficial.
 Good computer knowledge essential.
 This position requires a candidate with excellent telephone skills to communicate with a large diversity of clients including persons with disabilities, elderly, children, and persons with limited English.
 Must be able to work independently and as a team.